-Spotify is the most popular digital music service providers that offers a very smooth and easy way of discovering and enjoying music.
-With Spotify, you have access to a world of music, you can listen to artist and albums, or create your own playlist of your favorite songs.
-Think of it as your online music library, filled with millions of music tracks you can use to create playlists, share with friends and stream on multiple devices, such as iPhone, iPad, Boxee, TeliaSonera digital TV, Onkyo receiver, Logitech Squeezebox Touch or Radio etc. are some of the compatible devices.
+Spotify is the most popular digital music service provider that offers a very smooth and easy way of discovering and enjoying music.
+With Spotify, you have access to a world of music, you can listen to artists and albums, or create your own playlist of your favorite songs.
+Think of it as your online music library, filled with millions of music tracks you can use to create playlists, share with friends, and stream on multiple devices, such as iPhone, iPad, Boxee, TeliaSonera digital TV, Onkyo receiver, Logitech Squeezebox Touch or Radio, etc. are some of the compatible devices.

 Record Spotify to MP3 or AAC with TuneBite Premium

 TuneBite Premium can record music streaming from Spotify to MP3, AAC or WMA format with original audio quality.
 Read the following steps to get how to save music from Spotify with lossless quality.

 Step 1.
 Install and run the Spotify recording tool

 Download Tunebite Premium from the link below then installs the Windows software on your computer.
 For Mac users, you can turn to Record Spotify with Audacity on Mac.